MDR 101:

 A far more effective strategy is to use a trust-oriented approach to handling alerts at scale.
 An MDR vendor should work with their client to determine which alerts indicate normal behavior and can be trusted.
 Resources can then focus on suspicious alerts, regardless of how threatening they may appear at first, to ensure every alert has the attention it deserves.

-When working with an MDR firm, if they have the right team, tools, methodology and process to protect your organization, then over 99 percent of security alerts should be resolved effectively.
+When working with an MDR firm, if they have the right team, tools, methodology, and process to protect your organization, then over 99 percent of security alerts should be resolved effectively.

 We’ve also found that many companies accept dwell times, or the time from when an incident is first detected to the final resolution, of 100 days or more.
 With the right MDR in place, we’ve found that dwell time should be 22 minutes on average.

-The Critical Start approach to MDR follows all of the highly-successful strategies outlined here and through an industry-first combination of the following:
+The Critical Start approach to MDR follows all of the highly successful strategies outlined here and through an industry-first combination of the following:

 Once you have selected an MDR partner, there’s several things to keep in mind to ensure a successful relationship.
 Your new partner must be willing to work with you to develop a registry of known-good and safely trusted alerts so that the MDR team knows exactly where to focus their attention.
 They need to clearly define roles and processes to help you understand the relationship so that both partner and internal teams can maximize their performance.
 They need to provide thorough training and a constant point of contact so that everyone within your organization feels comfortable with the level of provided protection.
-And you partner must be ready to constantly evolve to help you stay ahead of a shifting threat matrix.
+And your partner must be ready to constantly evolve to help you stay ahead of a shifting threat matrix.